haha150/haha150.github.io/wTesla/index.md

 }
 ```

-### Alternative 1: Steps to login with refresh token
+### Alternative 1: Steps to Authorize with refresh token

 1. Generate your token following [this](https://tesla-api.timdorr.com/api-basics/authentication)
 2. Copy the refresh_token
-3. Provide the refresh_token in the app login page, you only need to this one time
+3. Provide the refresh_token in the app Authorize page, you only need to this one time
 4. Enjoy

-### Alternative 2: Steps to login with full token
+### Alternative 2: Steps to Authorize with full token

 1. Generate your token following [this](https://tesla-api.timdorr.com/api-basics/authentication)
 2. Save it to a file
-3. Host the file on a webserver/fileserver that the app can access
+3. Host the file on a webserver/fileserver that the app can access and download from
-4. Provide the link to the token in the app login page, you only need to this one time
+4. Provide the link to the token in the app Authorize page, you only need to this one time
 5. Enjoy

-> The reason the app uses this way to login is due to Teslas authentication process, as soon as they provide a better way to authenticate using e.g. credentials, i will update the app.
+> The reason the app uses this way to Authorize is due to Teslas authentication process, as soon as they provide a better way to authenticate using e.g. credentials, i will update the app.

 ## Current features